Art Lives! The 6th Annual Sculpture Exhibition Is Here!

-Since its inception in 2015, Moab ArTTrails has added over $95,000 of art to the public sphere with eleven sculptures acquired for the public permanent collection.
-The sixth year of this program is produced with the kind support of the Moab Arts Council, the Moab Arts & Recreation Center, Grand Countythe City of Moab, RAP tax funds, and the grace of a whole host of totally wonderful artists, foundations, private contributors, arts lovers, civil servants, builders and friends.
+Since its inception in 2015, Moab ArTTrails has added over $110,000 of art to the public sphere with thirteen sculptures acquired for the public permanent collection.
+The seventh year of this program is produced with the kind support of the Moab Arts Council, the Moab Arts & Recreation Center, Grand Countythe City of Moab, RAP tax funds, and the grace of a whole host of totally wonderful artists, foundations, private contributors, arts lovers, civil servants, builders and friends.
 If you are interested in more info, or participating in the program, Moab ArTTrails is excited to hear from you!
-Enjoy the exhibition!

 2022-2023 Purchase Award